xarray-contrib/xwrf/docs/source/tutorials/metpy.md

 +++

-First of all, we load the data and use the simple `.xwrf.postprocess()` API.
+First of all, we load the data and use a simple `.xwrf.postprocess()` call.

 ```{code-cell} ipython3
 import xwrf